 9. Deep Side Part

 This isn’t just a styling trick; it can be a fundamental part of your cut.
-A deep side part forces hair to “pile up” on one side, immediately lifting the roots and creating dramatic volume at the crown, making your hair look much thicker.
+A deep side part forces hair to “pile up” on one side.
+This style instantly lifts the roots and creates dramatic volume at the crown.
+It makes your hair look much thicker.

 10. The “Wolf Cut”